bluesky-social/proposals/0004-oauth/README.md

 The AS will bind those tokens to the `client_id` and the public key used to authenticate the client.
 The validity of the access token will be limited to a short period of time (e.g. 1 hour).
 The validity of the refresh token **must** be limited to a short period of time (e.g. 24 hours) or expire if they are not used in some amount of time (e.g. 24 hours).
 The AS **can** use longer periods for authenticated clients but **must not** allow refresh tokens without a limited lifetime.

 Refresh tokens will later be used in order to obtain new access tokens.
-These requests on the `token_endpoint` must be authenticated using the same method (JWT for Assertion Framework protocol ([RFC7523])). the same DPoP key must be presented in the `DPoP` header of the request.
+These requests on the `token_endpoint` must be authenticated using the same method ([JWT for Assertion Framework protocol][RFC7523]).
+The same DPoP key must be presented in the `DPoP` header of the request.

 ### Authorization flow from a serverless browser app